extremenetworks/ipfabric-docs/docs/source/operation/update.rst

     spine_asn_block: 64512-64999
     allowas_in: '7'

-Use --fabric=fabric name parameter to display details for a specific fabric.
+Use :command:`--fabric=<fabric name>` parameter to display details for a specific fabric.